 With an eye toward the future, Mrs. Geib hopes to inspire entrepreneurship in the field of music.
 She is available to mentor young musicians in how to start and manage new businesses.
 She has been a guest speaker for UCO music business courses and the UCO cello studio.
 Ultimately, Mrs. Geib hopes to help young musicians redefine the role of music in the twenty-first century and have fun doing so.

-Michele Contreras is on faculty at Stillwater Middle School where she teaches four 6th grade Beginning Orchestra classes and the 7th Grade Intermediate Orchestra.
-Under her direction, students have earned Outstanding Achievement Awards at large group contests and have performed as an honor group at the 2017 OkMEA Honor Concert.
-Contreras, an Oklahoma City University alum, graduated Magna Cum Laude and received OCU’s “Outstanding Student in Instrumental Music Education” award.
-Currently, Contreras is pursuing her Master’s in Music Education degree at the University of North Texas School of Music.
+Michele Contreras is the Orchestra Director at Classen School of Advanced Studies Middle School in Oklahoma City.
+Previously, Contreras taught at Stillwater Middle School where her students were recognized as the 2017 Middle Level Honor Orchestra for the State of Oklahoma by the Oklahoma Music Educators Association.
+Under her direction, students have consistently earned Outstanding Achievement Awards and Superior ratings at OSSAA contests and participate in the North Central Honor Orchestra.
+Contreras, an Oklahoma City University alum, graduated Magna Cum Laude and received OCU’s “Outstanding Student in Instrumental Music Education” award upon graduation.
+Contreras received her Master’s in Music Education degree at the University of North Texas School of Music.
+While at UNT, Contreras' studies allowed her to create compositional and improvisational activities for the Beginning Orchestra Classroom as part of a capstone project for teachers to use as a resource.
 Contreras’ desire to advocate for string programs, share the wealth of pedagogical knowledge that ASTA offers, and strengthen community among string teachers in the state of Oklahoma motivates her to serve on the board for The Oklahoma Chapter of the American String Teachers Association.

 Jenn Bounds received two degrees in cello performance from the University of Central Oklahoma.
 She plays cello in The Stringents, Metro String Quartet and for her church.
 Mrs. Bounds has taught music since 2001.
 She is currently on faculty at the Crossings Christian School teaching both middle and upper school orchestra.
 Jenn’s family includes her husband Cody, son, Micah and daughter Eden.
 When Jenn isn’t playing her cello or teaching music she loves to run in races, go on play dates with her kids, paint, read, shop, photography and travel.